Takudzwamz/Takudzwamz/README.md

 ## Skills
  .NET (C#)/ TypeScript(Angular) / SQL/ HTML / CSS/ Python/ Flutter(Dart)/ SCSS/  Xamarin.Forms/  Git,Github/  Digital Ocean/  Linux(Ubuntu server)/  Docker/  Kubernetes.

-## Proffessional Summary
+## Professional Summary

 - Dedicated and efficient full stack .NET developer with 2+ years of experience in the .Net environment.
 Skilled in .NET Core, Xamarin.Forms(Mobile development for both iOS and Android) and client-side web development(Angular single page applications).
 -  I'm always looking to learn new things all the time for I believe the day I stop learning is the day I stop being innovative.
--  I believe learning by doing is the best way to learn hence I work torwards creating as many projects as I can hence improving my skills.
+-  I believe learning by doing is the best way to learn hence I work toward creating as many projects as I can hence improving my skills.
--  I believe in team work(Hello Github!) since one man can't change the world but two or more people can.
+-  I believe in teamwork (Hello Github!) since one man can't change the world but two or more people can.
 ---

 ### My education and experience

-- Sept 2016 to July 2020: B.Sc IN FUNDAMENTAL COMPUTER SCIENCE AND IT, Voronezh State University, Voronezh Oblast, Russian Federation.
+- Sept 2016 to July 2020: B.Sc IN FUNDAMENTAL COMPUTER SCIENCE AND IT, Voronezh State University
-- Sept 2019 to Aug 2020: MOBILE DEVELOPMENT INTERN, DataArt R&D Center Voronezh
+- Sept 2019 to Aug 2020: MOBILE DEVELOPMENT INTERN, DataArt R&D Center
-Voronezh Oblast, Russian Federation.
+- Sept 2022 to July 2024(ongoing) M. Sc. in Artificial Intelligence and Big Data, Saint Petersburg State University
-- Oct 2020 to present: JUNIOR .NET FULL STACK DEVELOPER, Freelancing Johannesburg, South Africa.
+- Oct 2020 to present: FULL STACK DEVELOPER at [Sputnik Tech][website]
+- May 2023 to present: CEO and Co-founder of [Sputnik Tech][website]

 ---